 So let’s start by taking you behind the secret curtain to help you understand a bit more about those mysterious interview / hiring process steps.
 And what you can do to maximize your chances.

-So who exactly is doing all that resume screening?
+Exactly who is resume screening?

 Resume screeners come in all sizes and shapes.
 You can’t order them from Amazon.
 You can’t spot them in a crowd.
 But they’re out there.
 Ready to either pass you through to the next level.
 Or alternatively give you — or more precisely your resume — the boot.